BYChoo/BYChoo/README.md

 # Hi, I'm Choo 👋

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Not working
 - 🌱 I’m currently learning ...
-Vuejs and React
+React and nodejs
 - 👯 I’m looking to collaborate on ...
 Any of project
 - 🤔 I’m looking for help with ...
 Vuejs and React
 - 💬 Ask me about ...
 What ever